amazzoli/GeomDraw/docs/examples.markdown

 ### Transformations

 The initial pentagon is first expanded through a deformation, then translated and then rotated.
-Note that deformation and rotation are with respect the relative center of the poligon which, by definition, is the center of the minimal rectangle containing the verices.
+Note that deformation and rotation are with respect the relative center of the polygon which, by definition, is the center of the minimal rectangle containing the verices.
-In this case this center does not correspond to the circle-center of the pentagon (the center of the circle in which the poligon is inscribed).
+In this case this center does not correspond to the circle-center of the pentagon (the center of the circle in which the polygon is inscribed).
 This results in asymmetries in the deformation and rotation.

 ![transf1](images/Transf_exe1.png){:style="display:block; margin-left:auto; margin-right:auto" height="200px" width="200px"} | ![transf2](images/Transf_exe2.png){:style="display:block; margin-left:auto; margin-right:auto" height="200px" width="200px"}